-Awingu allows to save recordings of streamed application sessions.
-When a session recording ends, the resulting recording file is automatically transferred from the Awingu appliance local disk to a back-end server you can define.
-Those recording files can be played with the Recorded Session Player, which is accessible for all users in a group with the admin label.
+Awingu allows saving recordings of streamed application sessions.
+When a session recording ends, the resulting recording file is automatically transferred from the Awingu appliance's local disk to a back-end server you can define.
+Those recording files can be played with the Recorded Session Player, which is accessible to all users in a group with the admin label.

-When this feature is enabled, following streamed app sessions will be recorded:
+When this feature is enabled, the following streamed app sessions will be recorded:

-- All Applications with the record label (cf. Application Management) - All users defined by the labels in the Recorded Users setting.
+- All applications with the record label (cf. Application Management) - All applications started by users specified using labels in the Recorded Users setting.